Jamie Bulloch: Personal life

-Jamie and Katharina live in London with their three daughters.
+Jamie and his wife, Katharina Bielenberg, live in London with their three daughters.
 His father was the British actor Jeremy Bulloch, best known for his portrayal of Boba Fett in the Star Wars films.
 His brother Robbie portrayed Matthew of Wickham in Robin of Sherwood.
 His aunt Sally Bulloch was a child actress and had roles in several films including The Pure Hell of St Trinians.
-She latter became the Executive Manager at The Athenaeum Hotel in Piccadilly.
+She later became the Executive Manager at The Athenaeum Hotel on Piccadilly.